moritzstuker/capstone-project-wad-c5-s2-2995-2047/README.md

 - some sort of conflict-check verification:
   - no contact can (ever) be simultaneously client in one case and adversary in another.
 This can be easily implemented by adding their role as an attribute.
 When opening a new case, only "clients" will show up as selectable clients and adversaries as such.
 - ideally, query for addresses (via the tel.search.ch API).
-- the project will support french and english localization
+- the project will support french and english localization.

 ## Front end